by Ron Kurtus

-Friction is a force that resists the motion of an object that is in contact with another object or material.
-If the objects are not moving relative to each other, the friction force is called static.
-If they are moving, the friction is kinetic.
+Friction is a force that resists the motion of an object or material that is in contact with another object or material.
+It is often called the resistive force of friction.
+It can cause problems but is also useful and necessary.

 Questions you may have include:

 - What are the uses, problems, and causes of friction?

 - What are the modes and types of friction?

 - What is the equation for friction?

 This lesson will answer those questions.
 Useful tool: Units Conversion

 Friction has a variety of uses, problems, and causes.